Nanomaterials in Food and Beverage Packaging Applications

 Degradable water bottle made of layers that degrade at different rates.
 The bottle has an outer layer of pulp material like paper, a middle layer of biodegradable polymer like PHA, and an inner layer of nanomaterial like silicon dioxide.
 The middle layer prevents degradation of the pulp layer.
 The inner nanomaterial layer degrades slower to extend shelf life.
 The layers are bonded together.
 The bottle also has a modular neck.
 The biodegradable layers replace non-recyclable plastics for an ecologically safe container.

-14. Ethylene Scavenging Nano-Cellulose Composite for Enhanced Produce Packaging
+14. Nano-Cellulose Composite with Integrated Ethylene Scavenging Agent for Packaging Applications

 STORA ENSO OYJ, 2022